 7 Upper Body Bodyweight Exercises You Can Try Today

-The beauty of bodyweight exercise training is that you can bring it with you anywhere.
+The beauty of bodyweight exercise training is that you can bring the bodyweight workout with you anywhere.
+Whether it’s lower body or upper body weight exercises, their flexibility makes it easy to train anywhere using only your body weight, which means no excuses.
+Some of the best bodyweight exercises are ones you’re probably already familiar with in your workouts.
+But in this case, we’ll be focusing on exercises that strengthen upper body muscle groups.
 These upper body bodyweight workouts will provide a foundation for getting your upper body muscles strong and keep you supported in the work you do every day!

 1 | Down Dog to High Plank

-This move is a great start to any workout routine because it’s super simple and activates the entire body.
+This core strength move is a great start to any workout routine because it’s super simple and activates the entire body.

-First thing’s first: get into a high plank.
+First thing’s first: get into a high plank position.
 Start on your hands and knees with your hands directly below your shoulders.
 Come up off your knees while straightening your legs out so that your hands and toes are the only points touching the ground.
-Engage your core to maintain a flat back and keep your tailbone tucked in.
+Engage your core muscles to maintain a flat back and keep your tailbone tucked in.

 Now, all you have to do from here is shift back into a Downward Dog: allow your hips to press up and back so that your legs are at about 90-degrees to your torso.
 Make sure you’re pushing away from the floor and maintaining a neutral head (look at the floor, not straight up at your hands).
 You should look like an upside-down V.

-Move back and forth between these two positions to get your body warm and your arms, back, and shoulders ready for an upper body workout.
-There’s no need to move fast with this or any other exercise; studies show that bodyweight training works even at slow speeds.
+Move back and forth between these two compound exercise positions to get your body warm and your arms, back, and shoulders ready for an upper body workout.
+There’s no need to move fast with this bodyweight training position or any other strength training exercise; studies show that bodyweight training works even at slow speeds.

 2 | Push-Ups

-You probably know where we’re going with this one, but we’ll remind you to keep your form where it should be.
+You probably know where we’re going with this one, but we’ll remind you to keep your push up form where it should be.

-Get into that high plank again (as seen above).
+Push-ups are great upper body exercises that will work out your arm muscles and build shoulder strength.
+Get into that high plank position again (as seen above).
 You can have your hands below your shoulders or just slightly farther out.
 Bend at the elbows until they reach 45 degrees and push back up.

 3 | Loaded Beast Shoulder Taps